Luc-Miron/Luc-Miron.github.io/README.md

 1. GitHub account.
 (You can create one on [GitHub](https://github.com).)

 2. Up to date resume written in Markdown.
+Click [here](https://owl.purdue.edu/owl/job_search_writing/resumes_and_vitas/resume_workshop/index.html) to learn how to write well formatted resume.

 > If you have no idea about GitHub or Markdown and what they are used for, I highly suggest starting with the [More Resources](#more-resources) section of this document where you can find material to familiarize yourself with these tools.